 Workshops tailored specifically for graduate students are offered through the Expanding Horizons workshop series coordinated by the School of Graduate Studies and Research.
 Group workshops on specific topics can also be arranged on request â€“ consult your subject liaison librarian for additional information.

-RefWorks is a web-based citation management tool that can help you create and manage bibliographies.
-It is freely available to all Queen's students, faculty and staff.
+Citation Management tools that can help you create and manage bibliographies.
+It is available to all Queen's students, faculty and staff.

 For selected key information resources in your discipline, consult the relevant Subject Guide.

 The Library provides information to help you find theses and dissertations, as well as resources to support you in preparing, writing and submitting a thesis.
 Also check the Dissertation Calculator tool provided by the Queen's Learning Commons.

 - Each library provides attractive, welcoming study spaces and modern amenities.